Exitalterego/combat-effects-tracker/README.md

 ## Requirements

-There are no other modules required for this to work, but it synergizes well with the *Add Temporary Combatant* functionality of the <a href="https://github.com/death-save/combat-utility-belt">Combat Utility Belt</a> module.
+There are no other modules required for this to work, but it synergizes well with the *Add Temporary Combatant* functionality of the <a href="https://github.com/death-save/combat-utility-belt">Combat Utility Belt</a> module, as it allows you to quickly add temporary effects.

 ## Installation